vu-bigdata-2020/example-notebooks/infrastructure/example_Hadoop_map_reduce.md

 export PATH=$PATH:$HADOOP_HOME/bin

-## Running Map Reduce programs on Standalone Hadoop
+## 5.Running Map Reduce programs on Standalone Hadoop

 ### The hadoop streaming library is located in below path from the hadoop installation folder